 The Career Ladder is pleased to announce that there are some spaces available in the BOOST (Building Our Own Staff as Teachers) grant program.

 BOOST Participants may be any classified staff who has completed a minimum of 60 semester units in college or an Associate of Arts degree and would like to obtain a teaching credential in a District identified high need teaching area.
 Currently, Special Education, Physics, Chemistry, Transitional Kindergarten or Bilingual Education.

 - Mentoring and guidance on credentialing requirements and teacher preparation programs

 - Financial assistance up to $4,000 a year for:

 - Other Credentialing Expenses

 BOOST is funded by the Commission on Teacher Credentialing: Classified Teacher Preparation Grant.
-This grant was awarded for July 1, 2017-June 30, 2022.
-Due to the end of the grant period, we are no longer accepting applications for this program.
+The current grant award provides funds for July 1, 2022 - June 30, 2027.

 333 S. Beaudry Avenue,